Braising Pan 101: What Is It and How to Use It?

 Now, depending on what recipe you’re making, big changes start from here.
 Many recipes might use the same meat, but they don’t all use the same set of vegetables and seasoning, for example.

 When deglazing, there are several things you can use, wine being one of the most popular choices.
 Water could work too.
-However, as we’ve said, depending on the recipe, you might have to use other things.
+However, depending on the recipe, you might have to use other things.

 Step 5: Simmering

-Add the star of the show back to your pan, then add more liquid until it’s halfway up your meat.
-Boil, simmer, and cover the pan.
+Next, return the main ingredient to your pan, and add more liquid until it’s halfway up your meat.
+Bring the liquid to a boil, then reduce the heat to a simmer and cover the pan.
 Don’t forget that the temperature should be low by now!

 By now, you can choose to continue the method on the stove or take it to the oven.
 Follow the recipe or take your pick.